phenigma/linuxmce/src/qOrbiter/qOrbiter_src/Readme.txt

 |---Setup---|
 This assumes you have read and understood the wiki on this topic
+|-you need to install mysql headers package 'libmysqlclient15-dev' !!!!!!!

 You need an existing non-osd orbiter in your device tree. if you do not have one to spare, please just use the qOrbiter template.
 Add the device, reload